dickdavis/model-context-protocol-rb/README.md

 #### ModelContextProtocol::Server::Prompt

-The `Prompt` class is used to define a prompt that the MCP client can use.
+The `ModelContextProtocol::Prompt` base class allows subclasses to define a prompt that the MCP client can use.
 Define the [appropriate metadata](https://spec.modelcontextprotocol.io/specification/2024-11-05/server/prompts/) in the `with_metadata` block, and then implement the call method to build your prompt.
 The `call` method should return a `Response` data object.

 ```ruby
 class TestPrompt < ModelContextProtocol::Server::Prompt